Investigation of Dosage Distributions of Polyvinyl Siloxane Dental Impression Shields for Head and Neck Radiotherapy with Thermoluminances Dosimeters

 Özet

 Objective: This study aimed to assess the effects of denture materials on dose distribution on a head and neck radiotherapy-appropriate model and calculate the thickness of a stent by polyvinyl siloxane dental impression material for shielding scattered radiation from dental restorations.
 Methods: In the first step of the study, 5mm diameter and 5mm height of cylindrical dental material of titanium, zirconia lithium disilicate were irradiated with 6-Megavoltage photons from a clinical linear accelerator.
 In the second step, dental materials at the center of polyvinyl siloxane thicknesses of 5, 10, and 20mm were irradiated with 2 Gray and 10 Gray fractional doses.
 Measurements were made using three thermoluminescent dosimeters positioned laterally.
-The percentage backscattered dose and percentage dose decrease values were calculated Results: According to the result, dosages scattered from dental materials increased for samples irradiated with 2Gy; a decreased dose was reported for samples irradiated with a 10Gy.
+The percentage backscattered dose and percentage dose decrease values were calculated to interpret the results.
+Results: According to the result, dosages scattered from dental materials increased for samples irradiated with 2Gy; a decreased dose was reported for samples irradiated with a 10Gy.
 5mm PVS samples provided higher dose attenuation than others.
 Regardless of dental material, it is seen that the attenuation intensities calculated from TLD-100 dosimeters ranged from 22.7 to 38,62 for 2Gy, and 10.01 to 38,87 for 10Gy.
 Conclusion: Dental material alters the scattered radiation.
 In irradiated head and neck cancer patients, a 5mm thick guard is sufficient to prevent radiation diffused from dental materials in clinical usage.

 Açıklama